A generalization of circulant Hadamard and conference matrices: Introduction

 There exists another generalization of circulant Hadamard and conference matrices called circulant weighing matrices.
 A weighing matrix $W$ of order $n$ and weight $k$ is an $n\times n$ matrix having entries from the set $\{0,1,-1\}$ such that $WW^T=kI$.
 Circulant weighing matrices and their classification were studied by several authors, see works of Eades and Hain~\cite{EH}, Arasu et al.~\cite{AS,ALMNR}, Ang et al.~\cite{AAMS}.

-To the best of our knowledge, the problem~\eqref{Conditions} has not been studied before.
+To the best of our knowledge, matrices obeying \eqref{Conditions} for a general $d$ have not been studied before.
 However, similar parametric matrix problems without the circulancy assumption were already considered.
-Seberry and Lam~\cite{SL} examined symmetric matrices with orthogonal columns having a constant $m$ on the diagonal and $\pm1$ off the diagonal, and Lam~\cite{La} later extended the study to the non-symmetric case.
-Recently, Hermitian unitary matrices with $\pm d$ on the diagonal and unit complex numbers off the diagonal were studied in mathematical physics in relation to scattering in quantum graph vertices (Turek and Cheon \cite{TC}, Kurasov and Ogik \cite{KO}).
+Seberry and Lam~\cite{SL} examined symmetric matrices with orthogonal rows having a constant $m$ on the diagonal and $\pm1$ off the diagonal, and Lam~\cite{La} later extended the study to the non-symmetric case.
+Recently, Hermitian unitary $n\times n$ matrices with $\pm d/\sqrt{d^2+n-1}$ on the diagonal and complex numbers of modulus $1/\sqrt{d^2+n-1}$ off the diagonal were studied in mathematical physics in relation to scattering in quantum graph vertices (Turek and Cheon \cite{TC}, Kurasov and Ogik \cite{KO}).
+Also, elements of a special class of real symmetric matrices having constant diagonal $d$, off-diagonal entries $\pm1$ and orthogonal rows are one-to-one related to real equiangular tight frames \cite{GT}.